Perms92/TDT4140-Programvareutvikling/README.md

 //What does your project do?
 Share the vision of the need that your project is trying to meet.

 The project RooME is a school project at NTNU Gløshaugen, Norway, in the subject TDT4140 Programvareutvikling.
-What we are trying to produce is a software system that gathers information from different people, and produces a timetable based on criteria from these.
+What we are trying to produce is a software system that gathers information from different people, intended to be lecturers at the university.
+With these criteria we attempt to produce a timetable that corresponds between the criteria from lecturers and the rooms in the institute.

-The goal is to automate the process of planning a semesterplan for every student and lecturer, reducing both time and cost of the process.
+The goal is to automate the process of planning a semester for every student and lecturer, reducing both time and cost of the process.
+Additional functionality is intended to be booking rooms for students.

 ## Setup: